 The term ‘public company’ implies a company listed on any stock exchange in Pakistan or one in which not less than 50% of the shares are held by the federal government or a public trust.

-The rate of WHT for certain transaction, which currently prescribe an increased rate for non-filers, has been enhanced by 100% for persons not appearing on the Active Taxpayer List (ATL) of the FBR.
+The rate of WHT for certain transactions is enhanced by 100% for persons not appearing on the ATL.

 Taxation of a permanent establishment (PE)